The best music festivals on the Sunshine Coast

 Last and not least, the varied mix of music on offer across four stages.
-One minute you could be discovering local and international musos you’ve never heard of, the next, you’re swaying to the rhythmic reggae sounds of Bobby Alu or getting your groove on to The Cat Empire or Kim Churchill.
+One minute you could be discovering local and international musos you’ve never heard of, the next, you’re swaying to the crooning sounds of Ronan Keating or getting your groove on to the Hot Potato Band.

 Where: Kings Beach Park, De Vene Avenue, Kings Beach

-Cost: Starting at $11 for single-day tickets up to $404 for a season pass.
+Cost: Starting at $60 for adult single-day tickets up to $415 for early bird Kings Club season passes.

 5. Jungle Love Festival

 There aren’t many festivals where thongs (the footwear) and bathers meet the standard dress code, but alas, that’s what you’ll find at this boutique music festival.

 Jungle Love Festival is an experience unlike any other on the coast: with the whole shebang running along Yabba Creek in Imbil, revellers can literally swim and watch the music unfold from their inflatable doughnut.